Rustam Mirza Safavi: Safavid appanage system

-The Bahrami Safavid lineage
+Bahrami Safavid lineage

 Bahram Mirza, grandfather of Rustam Mirza and a full brother of Tahmasp I, remained consistently loyal to the shah, earning preferential treatment for his descendants.
 Unlike other princely offspring, Bahram's sons were granted governorships during adolescence, bypassing the need for a lala to mitigate Qizilbash influence, and were allowed prolonged tenure in their domains, contrary to Tahmasp's policy of rotation.
 In 1558, Badi-al Zaman Mirza was appointed governor of Sistan, while Soltan Hosayn Mirza, Rustam's father, seized Qandahar from the Mughal Empire; both retained their positions for life.

 Tahmasp's son and successor, Ismail II diverged from Turco-Mongol tradition by executing all his brothers except Mohammad Khodabanda.
 (Note: Ismail may have been influenced by the 1574 royal purge of Murad III, the Ottoman sultan, who executed all of his brothers to secure his throne.
 Comparable instances of fratricide or marginalization of princely kin occurred elsewhere in the Turco-Persian world.
 In the Khanate of Bukhara, Khan Abdul-Mo'min's killing of numerous male relatives failed to stabilize his rule, leading to his assassination in 1598 and the collapse of the Shaybanid dynasty.

 Similarly, in the Mughal Empire, Akbar abolished the tradition of princely appanages by confining the sons of Mirza Muhammad Hakim, his nephews, to the court, thereby stripping them of political influence and preventing their inheritance of Kabul.
 These late 16th-century developments reflect a broader trend toward centralisation in Turco-Persian empires, achieved by eliminating collateral cadet branches to consolidate imperial authority.)
 The three sons of Bahram Mirza—Ibrahim, Badi-al Zaman and Soltan Hosayn—sought to establish independent domains, wary of Ismail II's intentions.
 Their failed attempts and subsequent deaths in 1577 prompted Ismail to target the Bahrami lineage for elimination.
 He killed Soltan Hosayn's eldest son, who was present in his court in Qazvin and then, according to the contemporary historian Iskandar Beg Munshi, sent the orders for the murder of Soltan Hosayn's four remaining sons kept in Qandahar.
 However, Ismail's death and his succession by his brother, Mohammad Khodabanda, halted these plans.